Do you struggle to reach your sales goals? How are things looking for you this month in terms of your sales targets? Are you on track?

 BTW, and if you can’t quite figure it out as yet, reach out here so I can help you with marketing tips.

 But What sales targets?

-This may surprise you but it’s true, most small businesses don’t have a procedure in place, to set and track their sales targets.
+This may surprise you but it’s true, most small businesses don’t have mechanisms in place, to set and track their sales targets.
 This is why the whole process seems very complex.
-The lack of a tracking procedure makes it difficult and honestly a bit overwhelming to find any success with your sales targets.
+The lack of tracking procedures makes it difficult and overwhelming to find any success with your sales targets.

-What is key, is for you to comprehend the sales volume you should be achieving every month or week, that way you can easily achieve your annual sales goals and turnover.
-If you break apart the annual number of required sales down into monthly or weekly targets, you will find it much simpler and less overwhelming to keep on top of the figures.
+The key, is for you to comprehend the sales volume you should be achieving weekly or monthly, that way you can easily achieve your annual sales goals and turnover.
+If you break apart the annual number of required sales down into monthly or weekly targets, you will find it much simpler and less overwhelming to stay on top of the figures.

-Here’s an unpretentious, simple way to determine what your sales targets should be, in monthly or weekly or chunks.
+Here’s an unpretentious, simple way to determine what your sales targets should be, in weekly, or monthly chunks.

 - Define your expected revenue for the whole year.
-By appreciating the big annual figure, we will be able to list how many sales we need to be making annually.
+By appreciating the big annual figure, you will be able to list how many sales you need to be making annually.

 - Now, find out how many sales you would need to make throughout the year, in order to tally the expected annual revenue.

 - Divide this number by 12 months and you will have your monthly sales target.
 You can simply divide by 52 to discover your weekly sales targets.

 This is what’s awesome about sales.
 No matter how bad things look right now, the right strategy and approach can always change things around.
 You can improve your approach and not only achieve your annual sales targets but succeed in achieving much more in even lesser time.